Aiman2401/RAG_Chatbot/README.md

 ## How It Works
 The document is chunked, embedded into a FAISS vector store, and retrieved contextually to answer user queries using Groq's LLM.

+## Usage
+1. Upload your own PDF to `/content/` in Colab
+2. Update the PDF path in the notebook: loader = PyPDFLoader("/content/your_file.pdf")
+3. Add your Groq API key to Colab Secrets as `GROQ_API_KEY`
+4. Run all cells